I camped that evening at Bear Creek State Park, west of Richmond. As I was studying my AAA maps and CampBook the next

 the beginning of the siege.
 It extended under the Confederate lines and was packed with explosives, then it was detonated.

-Above center: The very lively Ranger Joyce describing the debacle at the Battle of the Crater.
+Above right: The lively and animated Ranger Joyce describing the debacle at the Battle of the Crater.

 The Near-Disaster of Jamestown